 The City of Sparks reserves the right to make alterations or supplements to the Contract.
-Change Order Forms are required for all changes in decreases and/or increases of quantities and/or dollar amount changes in accordance with the Latest Edition of the Standard Specifications for Public Works Construction (Section 124: Change Orders and Section 153: Increased or Decreased Quantities).
+Change Order Forms are required for all changes in decreases and/or increases of quantities and/or dollar amount changes in accordance with the Standard Specifications and required by the City of Sparks.

-SECTION 8: COOPERATION WITH OTHER CONTRACTORS
+SECTION 10: COOPERATION WITH OTHER CONTRACTORS

-The Contractor shall cooperate with other Contractors who may be employed by the City on construction of other work adjacent to or in the proximity of the location of the project.
+The CONTRACTOR shall cooperate with other CONTRACTOR's who may be employed by the City on construction of other work adjacent to or in the proximity of the location of the project.
+The City is aware of the following projects in the vicinity of this project: